figo/k8s-conformance-ci/README.md

 # Kubernetes conformance CI
-The CI that run kubernetes conformance tests on cluster,
+The CI that run kubernetes conformance tests on cluster

 ## Concept
 The CI has four stages: